kartik-venugopal/aural-player/README.md

 ## Planned updates / Work in progress

-**Faster track loading** - Improved lazy loading of track information for faster track loading.

-**Improved ID3 tag reading** - Currently, only "common" metadata format information is read and displayed by the app.
-I'm working on a more thorough ID3 tag reader which will display all available ID3 information - e.g. track number within album, recording year, comments, etc.

 ## Recent updates

+9/15/2017 **Complete reading of ID3/iTunes metadata** - Previously, only "common" metadata format information was read and displayed by the app.
+Now, all standard/recognizable ID3 and iTunes metadata are read, marshaled into a user-friendly readable format, and displayed.
+Metadata in other formats are displayed as is (without any marshaling).

+9/13/2017: **Much faster track adding** - Significantly improved the efficiency of the track add operation.
+Tracks are added to the playlist almost instantaneously, and all secondary track data is loaded asynchronously as needed.

 9/11/2017: **Added dock menu** - Added a new dock menu that provides a limited set of essential player controls that can be accessed while the player window is in the background.